onichandame/gatsby-i18n-typescript-graphql/README.md

 # gatsby template

-use this template to start off a gatsby project with ts, i18n and graphql
+use this template to start off a gatsby project with ts and i18n

 # Author